A River in the Animal is Damned

 The Lost Shaman

-On the 11th of September, deep in the forests of Český ráj (Bohemian Paradise), my first feature, Confessions of a Box Man opened up the Šamana ztráta Ƹ̴Ӂ̴Ʒ, otherwise known as The Lost Shaman multimedia festival, which brought together an amazing lineup of artists and musicians from across Europe.
-Besides screening my film, I was also able to install a box sculpture with mannequin legs (thank you Vlček!) and perform sacred, tribal box dances for a full house.
+On the 11th of September, deep in the forests of Český ráj (Bohemian Paradise), Confessions of a Box Man opened up the Šamana ztráta Ƹ̴Ӂ̴Ʒ or The Lost Shaman multimedia festival, which included an amazing lineup of artists and musicians from central and eastern Europe.
+The celebrations included a box sculpture, with mannequin legs, and box dancing by yours truly.
 On the dawn of the last day, I ceremonially burnt my cardboard box on the green lawns of the event space, which felt like the beginning of a new journey, as the film now moves out into the world.
 Very appreciative to the festival organizers Ewelina Chiu, Daniel Vlček, Tereza Odehnalová, and Pavel Kraus.

-In May, I released a short titled Ilios, which I directed in collaboration with Marcel Karnapke, of CyberRäuber.
-My initial goal was to express something about my experience in America, where I was trapped all spring due to the shutdown.
-While partly a narrative about my own struggles, Ilios doubles as a meditation on nature and humanity.
-I am grateful for the open call from Stiftung Nantesbuch, a foundation in Bavaria, as it promted Marcel and I to create this piece.
-I am also extremely grateful to have collaborated with Jackson Bierfeldt, who did the sound design.
+In May, I released a nine-minute video titled Ilios, which I directed in collaboration with Marcel Karnapke, of CyberRäuber.
+The initial goal of the piece was to express something about my experience in America, where I was trapped all spring due to the shutdown.
+While partly a narrative about my private struggles, Ilios is more about new realizations I had about nature and humanity at that time, along with the virus and its relationship to both.
+I am grateful for the open call from Stiftung Nantesbuch, a foundation in Bavaria, as were it not for their open call, which asked for videos addressing the theme of springtime, this piece would not exist.
+I am also extremely grateful to have collaborated with Jackson Bierfeldt, who did the sound design on this piece.
 After having lived together for over a month in our hometown, Amherst, Ohio, Jackson and I took to the woods, literally, staying in his grandparent’s cottage in Little Valley New York, New York.
-It was there, inspired by the nature around us, along with a deer skull that we discovered on the forest floor, that the text for Ilios was born.
+It was there, inspired by the nature around us, that the text for Ilios was born.

 Directors: Marcel Karnapke, Mika Johnson